OpenSCvx/OpenSCvx/docs/UnderTheHood/vectorization_and_vmapping.md

 **Key Difference**: Regular nodal constraints have signature `(x, u, node, params)` and are vmapped across nodes.
 Cross-node constraints have signature `(X, U, params)` where `X` and `U` are full trajectories.

+**Convex and Non-Convex Support**: Cross-node constraints support both convex and non-convex formulations:
+- **Non-convex**: Lowered to JAX with automatic differentiation for SCP linearization
+- **Convex**: Lowered to CVXPy and solved directly by the convex solver (more efficient)

 Cross-node constraints are defined using the `.at()` method with **absolute indexing**:

 ```python